If you’d like to know the proven strategies to harvesting cannabis, so you can get the maximum yields you desire, then this was written just for you.

 Lastly, the supporting ingredients in Bud Factor X—like all Advanced Nutrients ingredients—enhance plant growth and flowering.

-In short, if you’re serious about bigger buds, then you’ll want to use this supplement throughout your entire bloom phase.
+In short, if you’re serious about bigger buds, then you’ll want to use this additive throughout your entire bloom phase.

 The last three weeks is when your buds can actually gain the most weight – that is if you feed them Overdrive®.

-When you use this unique supplement, you’ll reinvigorate your crops with a second wind.
+When you use this unique bloom booster, you’ll reinvigorate your cannabis with a second wind.
 Your buds will pack on more weight and density by filling their structures with extra essential oils—well past the point when the late bloom phase typically shows signs of slowing down.
 This, in turn, will give you much bigger yields when harvest day dawns.

 And with additional essential oils come better flavors, fragrances, and colors, not to mention protection from oxidative stress from a powerful antioxidant: ascorbic acid.

-To see how to develop a personalized plant-specific supplement solution, customized to your particular grow, using Advanced Nutrients base nutrients and these bud boosting supplements, you’ll want to use the BudLabs app.
+To see how to develop a personalized cannabis-specific feeding program, customized to your particular grow, using Advanced Nutrients base nutrients and these popular bloom boosters, you’ll want to use the BudLabs app.